wp-plugins/easy-excerpt/readme.txt

 1. Deactivate the plugin through the 'Plugins' menu in WordPress
 1. Click on delete which will both delete plugin files and data stored in database

-**NB:** In you uninstall the plugin in any other way you will manually have to remove these entries the options table:
+**NB:** If you uninstall the plugin in any other way you will manually have to remove these entries from the options table:

 * easy_excerpt_length
 * easy_excerpt_more